-In the southern half of the street, the original character of the area has been noticeably eroded Century houses of four and five storeys on the by the introduction of car parking facilities in what were once front gardens.
+In the southern half of the street, the original character of the area has been noticeably eroded by the introduction of car parking facilities in what were once front gardens.
 Pavement crossings now predominate over pavements and front gardens have become the exception rather than the rule.
 The retention of side boundary walls, gate piers and landscaping of the remaining forecourt spaces has helped to a limited degree to ameliorate the intrusiveness of parked vehicles, but the opportunity for planting in the remaining spaces is more limited than in Berners Street and the impact of car parking is consequently greater.
 The houses on the eastern side benefit from rear vehicular access from Claude Street.
 This should remain the street from which any additional vehicular accesses should be provided in future.